softwaremill/ox/README.md

 val result2: Try[Int] = Try(timeout(3.seconds)(computation)) // success: 1
 ```

+A variant, `timeoutOption`, doesn't throw a `TimeoutException` on timeout, but returns `None` instead.

 ## Fork & join threads

 It's safest to use higher-level methods, such as `par` or `raceSuccess`, however this isn't always sufficient.
 For
 these cases, threads can be started using the structured concurrency APIs described below.

 The lifetime of the threads is defined by the structure of the code, and corresponds to the `scoped` block.
-Once
+Once the
-`scoped` exits, any threads that are still running are interrupted.
-Hence, it is guaranteed that all threads started
+code blocked passed to `scoped` completes, any forks that are still running are interrupted.
+The whole `scoped` block
+will completely only once all forks have completed (successfully, or with an exception).

-within `scoped` will finish successfully, with an exception, or due to an interrupt.
+Hence, it is guaranteed that all forks started within `scoped` will finish successfully, with an exception, or due to an
+interrupt.

 ```scala
 import ox.{fork, scoped}